expressjs/expressjs.com/_includes/readmes/cookie-parser.md

 The middleware will parse the `Cookie` header on the request and expose the cookie data as the property `req.cookies` and, if a `secret` was provided, as the property `req.signedCookies`.
-These properties are name-value pairs of the cookie name to cookie value.
+These properties are name value pairs of the cookie name to cookie value.

-When `secret` is provided, this module will unsign and validate any signed cookie values and move those name-value pairs from `req.cookies` into `req.signedCookies`.
+When `secret` is provided, this module will unsign and validate any signed cookie values and move those name value pairs from `req.cookies` into `req.signedCookies`.
 A signed cookie is a cookie that has a value prefixed with `s:`.
 Signed cookies that fail signature validation will have the value `false` instead of the tampered value.